YingWana/Restaurant-Recommender/README.md

 ## Project Overview

-This repository contains the complete implementation and analysis for the **CS 4824: Machine Learning Capstone Project**.
+This repository contains the full implementation and analysis for the **CS 4824: Machine Learning Capstone Project**.

-The work develops a **hybrid recommender system** addressing the *cold-start problem* by integrating textual semantics, sentiment, and popularity-based features into a unified **Deep Neural Network (DNN) Learning-to-Rank (LTR)** framework.
+The work develops a **hybrid recommender system** addressing the *cold-start problem* by integrating textual **semantics, sentiment, and popularity-based features** within a unified **Deep Neural Network (DNN) Learning-to-Rank (LTR)** framework.

-The core contribution lies in replacing a fixed linear scoring mechanism with a **non-linear DNN ranker** that adaptively learns feature interactions from data.
+The model replaces a fixed linear scoring function with a **non-linear DNN ranker** that learns feature interactions directly from data.

 This enables more accurate and context-aware recommendations compared to the **Ordinary Least Squares (OLS)** baseline model.
-A subsequent **Maximal Marginal Relevance (MMR)** stage is applied to promote diversity among highly ranked items, ensuring both precision and novelty in final recommendations.
+A final **Maximal Marginal Relevance (MMR)**  introduces diversity among the top-ranked results, balancing precision with novelty in the final recommendation list.

 ### Methodology